Historical recurrence: Historical similarities

 Over history, confrontations between peoples – typically, geographical neighbors – help consolidate the peoples into nations, at times into frank empires; until at last, exhausted by conflicts and drained of resources, the once militant polities settle into a relatively peaceful habitus.
 (Note: Victor Bulmer-Thomas writes: "Imperial retreat is not the same as national decline, as many other countries can attest.
 Indeed, imperial retreat can strengthen the nation-state just as imperial expansion can weaken it.")
 Martin Indyk observes: "Wars often don't end until both sides have exhausted themselves and become convinced that they are better off coexisting with their enemies than pursuing a futile effort to destroy them."

+Since before recorded history, adverse environmental changes have affected the prosperity and the very survival of human societies.
+Christopher de Bellaigue writes:

+"Like the Maya and the Akkadians we have learned that a broken environment aggravates political and economic dysfunction and that the inverse is also true.
+Like the Qing we rue the deterioration of our soils.
+But the lesson is never learned. [...]
+Denialism [...] is one of the most fundamental of human traits and helps explain our current inability to come up with a response commensurate with the perils we face."

+John Vaillant, in reference to the global-warming crisis, writes of "the self-protective tendency to favor the status quo over a potentially disruptive scenario one has not witnessed personally."

 Fintan O'Toole writes about American war correspondent Martha Gellhorn (1908–1998):

 Her dispatches were not first drafts of history; they were letters from eternity. ...
 To see history – at least the history of war – in terms of people is to see it not as a linear process but as a series of terrible repetitions ...
 It is her ability to capture ... the terrible futility of this sameness that makes Gellhorn's reportage so genuinely timeless.
 [W]e are ... drawn... into the undertow of her distraught awareness that this moment, in its essence, has happened before and will happen again.